0xAkshayP/Secure-and-Scalable-Enterprise-Infrastructure-Deployment-on-Microsoft-Azure/Docs/setup-guide.md

-# ☁️ Azure Enterprise Infrastructure – Manual Deployment Guide
+# ☁️ Azure Secure and Scalable Enterprise Infrastructure – Manual Deployment Guide

 This guide walks you through building a secure enterprise network on Azure using hub-and-spoke architecture, with private connectivity, Bastion access, and manual VM provisioning with IIS.